-I walked about a mile from Jefferson House Bed and Breakfast, where I was staying just outside downtown Kansas City, to one of the city’s premier attractions — Union Station.
+I walked about a mile from Jefferson House Bed and Breakfast, where I was staying just outside downtown Kansas City, Missouri, to one of the city’s premier attractions—Union Station.
 I wasn’t headed there to board a train for somewhere else, but rather to see the station itself and its magnificent evolution from a class of train stations that epitomized the thrill of rail travel to a crumbling, abandoned relic, to a transformed beauty.

 I clambered up the hillside staircases leading to the fantastic National World War I Museum and Memorial for the best view of Union Station.
 With the skyline of Kansas City in the background and the lively Henry Wollman Bloch Fountain in the foreground, Union Station’s grandeur unfolds in architectural harmony and utilitarian perfection, but its history is not as seamless.